The people of Grace are an active bunch and there are many activities to suit a variety of interests. .

 Grace practices open communion.
 All are welcome at Christ's table to receive the holy Sacrament weekly, regardless of age.
 Specific communion instruction occurs during 5th grade or whenever the Pastor, parents, and child feel they are ready to receive instruction.

-Children in grades 6 through 8 are invited to participate in bi-weekly confirmation classes.
-Classes focus on the "Questions of our Faith" and service to others.
-Teachings are rooted in the ELCA requirements for Affirmation of Baptism which occurs in late April or May each year.
+Children in grades 7 and 8 are invited to participate in weekly confirmation classes during the school year.
+Classes focus on the Biblical Story, the teachings in the Small Catechism, and living a life of discipleship.
+Affirmation of Baptism occurs in late spring each year.

 Women of Grace